pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 This rule does not exclude custom linking and referencing in-text, where a developer feels the necessity to do so.

-The only exemption to this rule is when providing types of *Attributes* in class-docstrings.
-See `Documenting classes`_ for more.

 Documenting variables